ibm-cloud-docs/AnalyticsEngine/wce-cli-ref-spark-submit.md

 ### Submitting a job without waiting for the application ID

 By default, the `spark-submit` command waits (polls) for  status to get the YARN application ID before returning.
 If you want to submit a job and not wait for the application ID, you can provide the `--asynchronous` option.
+The example uses the {{site.data.keyword.Bluemix_short}} hosting location `us-south`

 ```
 $ bx ae spark-submit --asynchronous --upload pi.py